LOKESHGOPAL21/FlipKart_Product_Exploratory_Data_Analysis/README.md

 Boxplots for Various Columns: Boxplots were created to understand the distribution of various columns such as Product Rating and Selling Price.
 Selling Price vs Product: A graph was plotted to represent 10 randomly selected products and their corresponding selling prices.

-#4.
-Key Insights from the EDA
+# 4. Key Insights from the EDA
 Product Categories: From the univariate analysis, I found that Category1 had a clear distribution with specific categories dominating the dataset.
-Product Rating Distribution: The majority of products had average ratings between 3 and 4.
-The boxplot for Product Rating revealed that there were some outliers, with a few products receiving lower ratings.
 Selling Prices: Selling prices showed significant variance, with some products being sold well below their MRP.
 A comparative analysis of Selling Price and MRP indicated that many products had substantial discounts.
-Seller Rating Distribution: Similar to product ratings, most sellers had ratings between 3 and 4, with few extreme values.
+Seller Rating Distribution: Similar to product ratings, most sellers had ratings 5, with few extreme values.

-#5.
-Visual Representations
+# 5. Visual Representations
 Pie Chart for Category1: Showed the proportion of different categories.
 Bar Plot for Category2 and Category3: Visualized the top 10 frequent values.
 Boxplots for Product Rating and Selling Price: Helped in identifying the spread and outliers in the data.